On the probability that convex hull of random points contains the origin: Introduction

 The problem of computing the probability that the convex hull of a set of random vectors contains the origin has attracted considerable attention; see, in particular, \cite{Wendel,Eldan,TY17,KVZGAFA,KVZ17,VZ18,KZ20,GKZ21,HLO23}.
-The following is a classical theorem of Wendel \cite{Wendel} based on combinatorial properties of hyperplane arrangements: \begin{theorem}[\cite{Wendel}] Let $n>d$, and let $X_1,X_2,\dots,X_n$ be independent random vectors in $\R^d$ such that \begin{itemize} \item Every $X_i$ is symmetrically distributed, and \item With probability one, every $d$--tuple of vectors are linearly independent. \end{itemize} Then the probability that convex hull of $X_1,X_2,\dots,X_n$ contains the origin [in its interior] is given by
+The following is a classical theorem of Wendel \cite{Wendel} based on combinatorial properties of hyperplane arrangements: \begin{theorem}[\cite{Wendel}] Let $n>d$, and let $X_1,X_2,\dots,X_n$ be independent random vectors in $\R^d$ such that \begin{itemize} \item Every $X_i$ is symmetrically distributed i.e $X_i\stackrel{d}{\sim}-X_i$, and \item With probability one, every $d$--tuple of vectors are linearly independent. \end{itemize} Then the probability that the convex hull of $X_1,X_2,\dots,X_n$ contains the origin is given by

-\end{theorem} The proof of the theorem in \cite{Wendel} relies on the assumption that the hyperplanes $\{X_i^\perp,\;i=1,\dots,n\}$ in $\R^d$ are in general position with probability one.
-The main purpose of this note is to provide a matching statement for a class of random vectors with i.i.d components, allowing for discrete distributions. \begin{theorem} For every $K\geq 1$ there is $c>0$ depending only on $K$ with the following property.
+\end{theorem} While the second condition in the above theorem is crucial, it clearly fails whenever $X_1,\dots,X_n$ are i.i.d having discrete distributions.
+On the other hand, numerous results within non-asymptotic random matrix theory show that, up to appropriate normalization, collections of arbitrary random vectors with i.i.d components share similar characteristics with standard Gaussian vectors.
+The purpose of this note is to review the phenomenon in the context of Wendel's theorem.
+First, we provide a matching statement for a class of random vectors with i.i.d components, allowing for discrete distributions: \begin{theorem} For every $K\geq 1$ there is $c>0$ depending only on $K$ with the following property.
 Let $\xi$ be a symmetric random variable of unit variance, and with a subgaussian\footnote{We refer to Preliminaries for the definition of a subgaussian random variable} moment bounded above by $K$.
 Let $n>d$, and let $X_1,X_2,\dots,X_n$ be random vectors in $\R^d$ with i.i.d coordinates equidistributed with $\xi$.
 Then

 and